shivammathur/setup-php/README.md

 - Production release builds of PHP without debugging symbols are set up by default.
 - You can use the `debug` environment variable to set up a build with debugging symbols for PHP 5.6 and above.

-**Notes**
+> [!NOTE]
-- On Linux, the debug symbols are added as [debug info files](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Separate-Debug-Files.html) in the `/usr/lib/debug/.build-id` directory.
+> - On Linux, the debug symbols are added as [debug info files](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Separate-Debug-Files.html) in the `/usr/lib/debug/.build-id` directory.
 These files match the `build-id` in the ELF section of the PHP binaries and debugging tools like `gdb` are able to resolve the symbols from these files.
-- On Windows, the debug symbols are added as `pdb` files in the PHP installation directory.
+> - On Windows, the debug symbols are added as `pdb` files in the PHP installation directory.
-- On macOS, the debug symbols are compiled into the binaries.
+> - On macOS, the debug symbols are compiled into the binaries.

 ```yaml
 steps: